Andrey Filatov

-Andrey Vasilievich Filatov (Андре́й Васи́льевич Фила́тов; born 18 December 1971) is a Russian entrepreneur.
+Andrey Vasilievich Filatov (Андре́й Васи́льевич Фила́тов; born 18 December 1971) is a Russian businessman.
 Filatov is chairman of the Board of Directors of Tuloma investment company, and a co-owner of the Globaltrans company.
-Andrey Filatov is also President of the Chess Federation of Russia (from 1992 to 2018 - Russian Chess Federation), Merited Chess Coach of Russia.
-He is Honorary Academician of the Russian Academy of Arts.
+In 2021, Forbes estimated his wealth at $850 million.
+His companies have stakes in the energy sector in Uzbekistan and Russia.
+Filatov is also President of the Chess Federation of Russia (from 1992 to 2018 – Russian Chess Federation).

 Biography

-Filatov completed secondary education at Junior Sporting School 9 in the city of Dnepropetrovsk, Ukraine, USSR.
+Filatov completed secondary education at Junior Sporting School 9 in the city of Dnepropetrovsk (now Dnipro), then in the Ukrainian Soviet Socialist Republic.
 He was ranked Candidate for Master of Sport of the USSR (chess).
-In 1993, he graduated from the Academy of Physical Education and Sports of the Republic of Belarus (the Belorussian State University of Physical Culture) with the diploma of Sport Instructor and Chess Coach.
+In 1993, he graduated from the Academy of Physical Education and Sports of the Republic of Belarus (the Belarusian State University of Physical Culture) with the diploma of Sport Instructor and Chess Coach.
 At the academy, he met and made friends with such chess players as Ilya Smirin and Boris Gelfand.

 In 1996, together with his partners Konstantin Nikolaev and Nikita Mishin founded Severstaltrans.

 Andrey Filatov is a member of the Economic Council of the French-Russian Chamber of Commerce and Industry (CCIFR).

-In 2015 was awarded the title of Honorary Academician of the Russian Academy of Arts for his contribution to the development and popularization of Russian and Soviet art.
+In 2015, he was awarded the title of Honorary Academician of the Russian Academy of Arts for his contribution to the development and popularization of Russian and Soviet art.

 Andrey Filatov is Chevalier of the French Legion of Honor Medal.
 Led by His Excellency the Ambassador of France to Russia Mr. Jean-Maurice Ripert, the official award ceremony took place on 2 March 2016, in the Chess Museum of Moscow.

 In 2016, for merits in development of physical culture and sports, Andrey Filatov was honored with the Russian Medal of the Order "For Merit to the Fatherland" (2nd class).
 The award was given to Andrey Filatov by Russian Prime Minister Dmitry Medvedev on 10 June 2016.

-Andrey Filatov was awarded with a bronze medal as senior trainer of the Russian men's team at the 42nd Chess Olympiad in Baku (2016), a bronze medal at the 43nd Chess Olympiad in Batumi (2018) and a silver medal at FIDE World Team Championships in Khanty-Mansiysk (2017), in 2020 and 2021 - gold medals for winning the first and second FIDE online Olympiads.
+Andrey Filatov was awarded with a bronze medal as senior trainer of the Russian men's team at the 42nd Chess Olympiad in Baku (2016), a bronze medal at the 43nd Chess Olympiad in Batumi (2018) and a silver medal at FIDE World Team Championships in Khanty-Mansiysk (2017), in 2020 and 2021 – gold medals for winning the first and second FIDE online Olympiads.

+On April 11, 2024, he was awarded the Order of Alexander Nevsky "for his great contribution to the development and popularization of the national chess movement".